The injection of soft tissue fillers into the skin is a minimally invasive procedure. This procedure can temporarily:

 Other soft tissue fillers include Radiesse (calcium hydroxyapatite) and Sculptra (poly-L-lactic acid), which replenish the skin's lost volume by stimulating your skin's own natural collagen to grow.

 You will have an initial consultation with your dermatologic surgeon to discuss your current health and medical history, including any past treatments with injectable fillers, facial shaping, botulinum toxin injections or other facial rejuvenation procedures.
-Your doctor will also ask about any medications you have or are currently taking, including vitamin and herbal supplements and over-the-counter medications.
+Your doctor will also ask about any medications you have taken or are currently taking, including vitamin or herbal supplements and over-the-counter medications.

 Your doctor will examine your skin, discuss your cosmetic goals and recommend a course of treatment.
 Photographs for your medical records may also be taken.
 We will also discuss likely outcomes of soft tissue fillers and any risks or potential complications.